jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   ``requirements.txt`` is now in the ``magic`` folder_

 --------------------------------------------------------------------------------------------
-how to see what is inside a file
+how to see what is inside a file on Windows without WSL
 --------------------------------------------------------------------------------------------

 I can use the `cat program`_ to see what is inside a file_.
 I use it to make sure my ``requirements.txt`` has ``pytest-watch`` inside it